© Zak Keith, 2010 (updated: Jan 2013 and Jan 2018)

 - Racism unawares?
 While many Swedes may decry racism, in social interactions, they frequently categorize people as types rather than individuals; they think of nationality, ethnicity and culture as inseparable concepts.
 Ignorance is rife in Sweden.
 African Americans get asked repeatedly where they are really from because “USA” is not an acceptable answer and “Africa” is what Swedes are fishing for.
 The bull-in-a-china-shop reasoning goes that since “we should all be proud of our true heritage,” black Americans shouldn’t be ashamed of their origins—never mind about being socially inept and ignoring the fact that their ancestry may be a sensitive issue and impossible to trace due to the horrendous effects of the slave trade.
 NOTE: Caucasian Americans do not get interrogated in this manner, because Swedes evidently subscribe, albeit unawares, to the Manifest Destiny of Whites. (see Typical conversations with ignorant Swedes)

 - Reverse sexism?
 While Swedes may decry sexism, they seem to have nothing against what some sociologists have gone as far as calling the “gender neutering” of males and the “suppression of maleness” in the population.
-That Sweden has the highest percentage of metrosexuals in the world is not the issue — that is neither good nor bad.
+That they are alarmed by Sweden having the highest percentage of metrosexuals in the world is really a nonissue — that is neither good nor bad.
 However, I do question the Utopian ideal of creating an entirely gender-neutral nation, one in which the gender-neutral pronoun “hen” is used to replace “he” and “she” in all schools and children’s books, official documents, etc. Or the claim that gender identity is a superfluous social construct that causes more harm than good.
+And the banning of school playground activities because it reinforces gender identity.
 And I question the Swedish media referring to sex tourism by 70-year-old Swedish women visiting Gambia as “holiday romances” and their marriage to 25-year-old Gambian men as “finding love,” whereas older Swedish men who marry younger Thai wives just 10 years younger are typically referred to as “loser pedophile types who can’t handle strong European women, and have resorted to importing prostitute brides.”
-I also question the practice of homosexual RFSU and RFSL representatives visiting schools to convince impressionable 11-year-olds that half of them were born gay, only they “just haven’t realized it yet.”
+I also question the practice of homosexual RFSU and RFSL representatives visiting schools to, not just suggest, but convince impressionable 11-year-olds that half of them were born gay, only they “just haven’t realized it yet.”
 The prevalent black-and-white-reductionist argument is that homosexuality is “100% genetic and 0% cultural”—despite evidence to support the contrary coming from studies of identical twins.
-(Again, this is not about approval/disapproval, etc., but about sweeping statements and pressure to achieve a non-male non-hetero ideal.)
+(Again, this is not about approval/disapproval, etc., but about sweeping black-and-white statements and peer pressure to achieve a non-male non-hetero ideal.)

 My use of the phrase, “across the political spectrum” and the term “Middle Ages” in the above article was apt.